-Yoga can have a variety of benefits for your health, including weight loss if you have that goal, stress reduction, and increased flexibility.
-These can all work together to help you find your bliss on the inside and the outside.
-Here are some of the factors that can help you get better sleep.
+With a variety of benefits for your health, including weight loss if you have that goal, stress reduction, and increased flexibility, yoga helps you feel better spiritually and physically.

 1. Stress reduction